 What's In a Company Name?

 Your business name is opportune real estate for a mini elevator pitch before you even speak to a prospect.
-Consider stating what you do and how in a few words.
+To brainstorm a descriptive company name, consider stating what you do and how in a few words.
+Then, pare it down to the essential words or phrases and see how those look on screen and sound out loud.

-If you don't measure your marketing and sales efforts, do they even matter?
-System integrator and technology partner Measured Results Marketing leads with a descriptive company name.
-They help sales and marketing teams establish effective metrics and reporting systems while evolving operational infrastructure to drive revenue and help you meet goals.
-Their name reflects what they do and gives prospects confidence there will be no gray or unmeasured area in their client work.
+If you don't measure your marketing and sales efforts, do they really matter?
+Measured Results Marketing, a technology partner that helps companies use their marketing tech stacks to drive results, leads with a descriptive company name.
+The company helps sales and marketing teams establish effective metrics and reporting systems while evolving operational infrastructure to drive revenue and help you meet goals.
+The name reflects what the team does and gives prospects confidence there will be no gray or unmeasured area in the client’s work.

 2. It reflects your mission or values.